bactopia/bactopia/docs/usage-complete.md

                                 will wait before execution.
                                 Default: 5 seconds

+    --publish_mode          Set Nextflow's method for publishing output files.
+Allowed methods are:
+                                'copy' (default)    Copies the output files into the published directory.

+                                'copyNoFollow' Copies the output files into the published directory without following symlinks ie. copies the links themselves.

+                                'link'    Creates a hard link in the published directory for each process output file.

+                                'rellink' Creates a relative symbolic link in the published directory for each process output file.

+                                'symlink' Creates an absolute symbolic link in the published directory for each process output file.

+                                Default: copy

+    --force                 Nextflow will overwrite existing output files.
+                                Default: false

     -resume                 Nextflow will attempt to resume a previous run.
 Please notice it is only a single '-'

+    --cleanup_workdir       After Bactopia is successfully executed, the work firectory will be deleted.
+                                Warning: by doing this you lose the ability to resume workflows.

+    --skip_logs             Logs for each process per sample will not be kept.

     --available_datasets    Print a list of available datasets found based on location given by "--datasets"